mikebloc/ChunkShield/README.md

-# 1.12 Branch
+# 1.8 Branch
-> Legacy support.
-Has only been tested for 1.12.2 but should be compatible with 1.12.x
+> Currently proof of concept.

 Drop a ⭐ to support and stay up to date!
 - Consider [donating!](https://ko-fi.com/mikebloc)